 These four divisions equate to Mizra’s sons Pathros [Coptic], Anam [Maghrebi], Naphtuh [Levantine] and possibly Ludim [Arabian], if Naphtuh does not include the twin Levantine and Arabian components.
 Clarification on this will be covered in a separate chapter discussing Shem’s son Lud.

 A genetic study published in the European Journal of Human Genetics in 2019, stated that West Asians, that is Arabs, are closely related to Europeans, Northern Africans and to Southwest Asians.
 I would concur with the latter two; though the first group is a little misleading.
-Arabs share certain haplogroups at a higher frequency with Europeans from Southeastern Europe, though this does not hold to be true with the majority of Europeans.
+Arabs share certain Haplogroups at a higher frequency with Europeans from Southeastern Europe, though this does not hold to be true with the majority of Europeans.
 Northeastern and especially Northwestern Europeans, are genetically far removed from an Arab.
-Arab haplogroups link them more closely too Indian, Pakistani and Black African peoples and a lesser degree to peoples of the Caucasus and Southeast Europe.
+Arab Haplogroups link them more closely with Indian, Pakistani and Black African peoples and a lesser degree to peoples of the Caucasus and Southeast Europe.
 The same cannot be said for the remainder of Europe.
-This scenario is reminiscent of the Indian-Aryan misnomer in Chapter XIII, Cush and Phut.
+This scenario is reminiscent of the Indian-Aryan misnomer in Chapter XIII India & Pakistan: Cush and Phut.

 Mitochondrial DNA and Y-chromosomal stratification in Iran: relationship between Iran and the Arabian Peninsula, multiple authors, 2011 – emphasis & bold mine: